Story of Our Lady of Hope

 “But pray, my children.
 God will hear you in a short time.
 My Son allows Himself to be moved by compassion.”

-At the time of the apparition Pontmain was a small village, inhabited by simple and hardworking country folk, who were guided by their parish priest Abbé Michel Guérin.
-The Barbadette family consisted of father César, his wife, Victoire, with their two sons Joseph and Eùgene, aged ten and twelve, and another older boy who was away in the army.
-On the evening of 17 January 1871, the two boys were helping their father in the barn when the eldest, Eùgene, walked over towards the door to look out.
+At the time of the apparition, Pontmain was a small village, inhabited by simple and hardworking country folk who were guided by their parish priest, Abbé Michel Guérin.
+Among them was the Barbadette family: father César, his wife, Victoire, with their two sons Joseph and Eùgene, aged ten and twelve.
+An older son was also away in the army.
+On the evening of 17 January 1871, the two boys were helping their father in the barn when the middle son, Eùgene, walked over towards the door to look out.

 As he gazed at the star studded sky he noticed one area practically free of stars above a neighbouring house.
 Suddenly he saw an apparition of a beautiful woman smiling at him; she was wearing a blue gown covered with golden stars, and a black veil under a golden crown.

-His father, brother, and a neighbour came out to look and Joseph immediately said he too could see the apparition although the adults saw nothing.
-The mother, Victoire, came out but she too could see nothing, although she was puzzled because her boys were usually very truthful.
-She suggested that it might be the Blessed Virgin, and that they should all say five Our Fathers and five Hail Marys in her honour.
+His father, brother, and a neighbour came out to look, and Joseph immediately said he too could see the apparition, although the adults saw nothing.
+The mother, Victoire, came out, but she too could see nothing.
+She was puzzled, because her boys were usually very truthful.
+She suggested that it might be the Blessed Virgin, and that they should all say five Our Fathers and five Hail Marys in her honor.

-Immediately they arrived the two older children, two girls aged nine and eleven, expressed their delight at the apparition, describing it as the boys had done, although the youngest child saw nothing.
+The moment they arrived, the two older children, girls aged nine and eleven, expressed their delight at the apparition, describing it as the boys had done, although the youngest child saw nothing.

-As the rosary progressed the figure and its frame grew larger, until it was twice life size; the stars around her began to multiply and attach themselves to her dress until it was covered with them.
+As the rosary progressed the figure and its frame grew larger, until it was twice life size; the stars around the Lady began to multiply and attach themselves to her dress until it was covered with them.